PeterKitonga/illustratorlearning/Lesson 01 - Basic Objects I/readme.md

 ### Illustrations

-In the illustrations below, I created a rectangle by selecting the Rectangle Tool and clicking on the art board.
+In the illustration below, I created a rectangle by selecting the Rectangle Tool and clicking on the art board.
 This opens a dialog box for entering the dimensions.

 ![Illustration Example](../assets/images/lesson-01/illustration-02.png)
 ![Illustration Example](../assets/images/lesson-01/illustration-03.png)